greatsami/mobilyws/README.md

 `composer require greatsami/mobilyws`

-In config/app.php add in aliases array:

-`'Mobilyws' => Greatsami\Mobilyws\MobilywsFacade::class,`

-Note: You don\'t need to register it in service provider, It is auto-discover package.
+Note: You don\'t need to register it in service provider or aliases, It is auto-discover package.

 #### config
 Publish the configuration file by running the following Artisan command.